Code4SA/old-code4sa.github.io/_posts/2015-03-03-indigo-legislation-platform.md

 No idea is truly original and we're leaning on a number of existing projects for inspiration, ideas and code:

-* [legislation.gov.uk](http://www.legislation.gov.uk/) is probably the most advanced free-access to legislation portal in the world
+* [legislation.gov.uk](http://www.legislation.gov.uk/) is probably the most advanced free-access-to-legislation portal in the world
 * [NSESA](http://nsesa.org/) is a Java/GWT toolkit for handling XML documents
 * [LIME](http://lime.cirsfid.unibo.it/) is a web-based editor for Akoma Ntoso documents
 * [OER Pub](http://oerpub.github.io/github-bookeditor/) is a web editor for open education resources